EuroProofNet/europroofnet.github.io/_pages/WG1/Jun2022/funding.md

-You are free to arrive before June 24 (e.g. to attend TYPES) and leave after June 25 (e.g. to work with some colleagues), but EuroProofNet will only cover accomodation costs necessary to attend Women in EPN and the Dedukti school.
+You are free to arrive before June 24 (e.g. to attend TYPES) and leave after June 25 (e.g. to work with some colleagues), but EuroProofNet will only cover accommodation costs necessary to attend Women in EPN and the Dedukti school.

 The action members who will be reimbursed will be chosen by taking